OlofH2/Before-Fab-Academy/docs/ShopBot.md

     Never change any settings in this window!

-##Cutting depth
+## Cutting depth

-I will exhange this video with a smaller one, once I have managed to resize it :smile:

 !!! info inline end "Cutting depth and splinters"

-    In this video you can see the ShopBot working on my sign.
-All around it are paths and patterns that show how deep the cut was in designs previously made by others.
-I wanted to avoid deep cuts, so I only added 0.5mm to the thickness of the material.
+     I wanted to avoid deep cuts into the sacrificial layer, so I only added 0.5mm to the thickness of the material.
 That was not quite enough because when I loosened the screws and checked the backside, the cutting path was laced with splinters.
 I had to sand them all to make the sign smooth, but that was okey because I also had to file and sand the leftovers of tabs after I chiseled the sign out of it´s frame.